 Near-zero energy consumption in new – and existing - buildings and communities is possible.
 Designing a carefully chosen research and development (R&D) strategy will enable the building industries to move from incremental — to substantial — energy savings and reductions in greenhouse gas emissions.

-The aim of the Implementing Agreement for a Programme of Research and Development on Energy in Buildings and Communities (EBC IA) is to take advantage of energy-saving opportunities to remove technical obstacles to market penetration of new energy conservation technologies for community systems and residential, commercial, and office buildings.
-To implement this strategy, EBC IA activities focus on dissemination, decision-making and building systems.
+The aim of the ETI focusing on efficiency in buildings and communities (EBC) is to take advantage of energy-saving opportunities to remove technical obstacles to market penetration of new energy conservation technologies for community systems and residential, commercial, and office buildings.
+To implement this strategy, EBC activities focus on dissemination, decision-making and building systems.
 There are currently 27 Contracting Parties, including China and Israel.

 The main challenge to achieving energy conservation in the buildings sector is designing technologies and systems for existing buildings — approximately 80% of all buildings in OECD countries.